History of the Dunedin urban area: What money can buy

 During and directly after the Gold Rush in the 1860s and 1870s was a time of prosperity many institutions and businesses were established in Dunedin.
 The Otago Daily Times, Dunedin's daily newspaper, which is still in print, opened in 1861.
 The paper was founded by William Henry Cutten and Julius Vogel. and was a leading advocate for an independent Otago.
 The University of Otago was opened in 1871 with three professors teaching Classics and English, Mathematics and Natural Philosophy, and Moral Philosophy respectively.
 The university quickly expanded to teach mining (1872), Law (1873) and medicine (1875).
 A combination of money, good building stones and the then Scottish international pre-eminence in architecture saw a remarkable flowering of substantial and ornamental buildings, unusual for such a young and distant colony.
 R.A.
 Lawson's First Church of Otago and Knox Church are notable examples.
 Maxwell Bury's clock tower complex for the University and F.W.
 Petre's St Joseph's Roman Catholic Cathedral are others started in this time.
 In the central city the branches that held back the mud on the street were replaced with limestone blocks and a sewerage system started construction in 1863 finishing in 1908.
+The sewage was taken to Dunedin Harbour which was unpopular.
 Representing the local Scottish heritage Mornington was home to New Zealand's first golf course in 1872.
-The sewage was taken to Dunedin Harbour which was unpopular.
 Gas lighting was introduced to Dunedin Streets in 1863.

 In 1865 the New Zealand exhibition was held in the city as showcase of Dunedin and Otago.
 The exhibition had displays from western Europe and the South Pacific and was seen as a way to prolong Dunedin's importance beyond the gold rush which had started to slow.
 The main pavilion was later to become Dunedin's hospital and was demolished in 1930 to make way for expansion.

-With the rapid expansion of the city at the time of the Otago Gold Rush of the 1860s, settlement expanded, notably around what is now South Dunedin.
+With the rapid expansion of the city at the time of the Otago gold rush of the 1860s, settlement expanded, notably around what is now South Dunedin.
 Chinese settlers were notable among early residents in the St Clair area, and largely through their effort the swampy land inland from the beach was drained and converted into market gardens.
 Much of the young city's vegetable production was centred on Chinese allotments in an area close to what is now Macandrew Road, Forbury, and there were further allotments in both Andersons Bay and Tainui.
 Anderson's Bay In the late 19th century both a railway and ferry service connected this area with central Dunedin, but neither has survived.
 The ferry operated only during the 1890s, and the railway operated from 1877 until the early years of the twentieth century.
 The original intention was for a rail line to run along the shore of the peninsula to Portobello, but Andersons Bay was the furthest the line ever reached.